akgmage/data-structures-and-algorithms/README.md

 # Pattern 3: Sliding Window

+The Sliding window is a problem-solving technique of data structure and algorithm for problems that apply arrays or lists.
+These problems are painless to solve using a brute force approach in O(n²) or O(n³).
+However, the Sliding window technique can reduce the time complexity to O(n).

 The sliding window pattern is a computational method aimed at reducing the use of nested loops in an algorithm.
 It’s a variation of the two pointers pattern, where the pointers can be used to set window bounds.

 A window is a sublist formed over a part of an iterable data structure.
 It can be used to slide over the data in chunks corresponding to the window size.
 The sliding window pattern allows us to process the data in segments instead of the entire list.
 The segment or window size can be set according to the problem’s requirements.
 For example, if we have to find three consecutive integers with the largest sum in an array, we can set the window size to 3.
 This will allow us to process the data three elements at a time.